-long-term Accurate series of demographic data are available for most populations of southern elephant Mean population size ( $\pm$ SE) research seals.
-However, on the elephant seals of the Falkland Islands began only recently, and information for an accurate forecasting of the future of this population is scarce.
+Accurate long-term series of demographic data are available for most populations of southern elephant Mean population size (± SE) seals.
+However, research on the elephant seals of the Falkland Islands began only recently, and information for an accurate forecasting of the future of this population is scarce.
 We used extensive computer simulations to carry out a first analysis of the status of the population (see the graph of the estimated population size in the following hundred years).
 The most important factor affecting the risk of extinction of the population is the variability of the mortality rates, in particular of the adult classes.
 Although the population does not appear to be at immediate risk of extinction, its small size and isolation make it necessary to accurately monitor the population trends and to acquire additional information.